 If you cannot maintain your resolution, always try to get back to it.

 There are many benefits to social media.
-We get to talk to our friends easily; we can instantly know what’s happening in the world, find people with whom we share same interests or even fall in love.
+We get to talk to our friends easily, instantly know what’s happening in the world, find people with whom we share same interests, and even fall in love.

 But social media have a different, much darker side.
 And there are plenty of studies that focus on how social media affect our brains, relationships, and productiveness.
 And conclusions are mainly negative.

 Is social media addictive?